Krutika44/Lecture-scheduler/README.md

 4. The list of instructors will be displayed, retrieved from the database.

 ## Technologies Used
-- Frontend: React.js
+- Frontend: React.js, TailwindCSS
 - Backend: Node.js, Express.js
 - Database: MongoDB

-##For deploying backend I have user render website and for deploying frontend i have user netlify
+## For deploying backend I have user render website and for deploying frontend I have user netlify